tayza1048/simplefileserver/README.md

 An alternative approach is to run "go install github.com/tayza1048/simplefileserver" and run the binary output file.
 But it also requires copying templates and setting files as an extra step.

 Once the server starts, please go to http://{hostname}:{port}/upload and try out the functionalities.
+Calling the URL will load a simple form to upload images and also resize them.
+You may also use some tools like Postman to call the http://{hostname}:{port}/upload API via HTTP POST or PUT.
+The API will return the URL for viewing / downloading the uploaded items.

 ### Settings
 Modify settings.json file to configure server hostname and port.
 For storage options, please use one of the following: